 How to convert MBR to GPT in Server 2012 without deleting?

-Step 2: then click “OK”>“Yes” to confirm the operation.
+Step 2: Then click on “OK” and then click “Yes” to confirm the operation.

-Step 3: click “Apply” to commit the task.
+Step 3: Finally, click on “Apply” in the top left corner to start the task.

-The AOMEI Partition Assistant Server edition also allows you to do basic and advanced partition operations such as resizing/deleting/formatting and moving/copying/wiping partition.
+The AOMEI Partition Assistant Server edition also includes many advanced partition operations such as resizing, deleting, and formatting as well as moving, copying, and wiping partitions.